piyush-Shimpi/Desktop-assistant/README.md

 The assistant is a great way to control your computer without having to use your hands.
 It is also a fun way to learn about Python programming.
 I hope you enjoy using this desktop assistant!

+Important points to remember
+this assistant is made for personal use therefore directories and file path are accord to my device,so while you use it error may occour for weather report you need to generate your own personal API key for result otherwise program will be crash this is not fully develope program so errors might take place